1legality/bitwig-progression-script/readme.md

 ## Features

 *   Parses chord progressions in a simple text format (e.g., `C:1 Am:1 F:1 G:1`).
-*   Supports various chord qualities.
+*   Supports various chord qualities, including single notes for melodies.
+*   Customizable chord duration (e.g., `C:0.5` for a half bar).
+*   Support for slash chords to specify bass notes (e.g., `C/G`).
+*   Ability to add rests to your progression (e.g., `R:1`).
 *   Different output types: Chords + Bass, Chords only, Bass only, Bass + Fifth.
-*   Chord inversions and smooth voice leading.
+*   Multiple chord inversion and voicing options, including smooth voice leading.
+*   Web editor to fine-tune your progression, generate a midi file or a pdf or share your progression easily.

 ## Installation